 The 2015 population for Renfrewshire is 174,560 with the main town being Paisley with a population of 74,640.

 Paisley is the administrative headquarters of Renfrewshire Council.
 Paisley is defined by its population size and by its history, culture, tradition, sporting achievements, architectural heritage and shared sense of community.

 Paisley town centre, means that the three main towns of Paisley, Renfrew and Johnstone have a total population of 112,181.
 Paisley FM (2017) Limited is a company limited by guarantee and without share capital (No. SC571770) for the purposes of applying for the Ofcom broadcasting licence A legal entity can only apply to Ofcom for a broadcasting licence.

 Paisley FM is a team of people from Renfrewshire who have years of experience of working in the local community radio, commercial radio and national BBC Radio.
 Together they intend to bring a unique service to the community of Paisley and Renfrewshire.
 The application to broadcasting regulator Ofcom was lodged shortly before the closing date for applications on 27 July 2017.
-Ofcom made a decision on award of licence on Thursday 1 February 2017.
-Programming will commence on Friday 1 February 2019.
+Ofcom made a decision on award of licence on Thursday 1 February 2018.
+Programming will commence after test transmission start on Friday 1 March 2019.

 Paisley FM on DAB+ digital radio